Brian Horrocks

-Early life and First World War
+Early life

 Brian Gwynne Horrocks was the only son of Colonel Sir William Horrocks, a Lancashire born doctor in the Royal Army Medical Corps (RAMC), and his wife, Minna Horrocks, "who had all the gaiety and charm of the Irish".
 Born in Ranikhet in British India on 7 September 1895, young Brian—after having had "particularly happy memories of the four years spent at Gibraltar when my father was working on the causes of Malta fever"—returned to Britain, where he was educated at Bow School, Durham, later Uppingham School, Rutland, an English public school, "where I gravitated automatically into the army class.
 There was never any question of my entering a profession other than the army."
 Of his childhood, he claimed to have had "an extremely happy childhood".
 Horrocks later wrote that, as his life was devoted almost entirely to sport, he had very little aptitude for hard work.

 He entered the Royal Military College, Sandhurst, in October 1912, "bottom but one".
 Horrocks's time at Sandhurst was, by his own admission, not very distinguished.
 "Let me be quite honest about it; I was idle, careless about my turnout—in army parlance, scruffy—and, due to the fact that I am inclined to roll when I walk, very unsmart on parade".
 His score was sixth-lowest of the 167 successful applicants for cadetships—even after the addition of 200 bonus points for an Officer Training Corps (OTC) certificate, which not all the other candidates had.
 An unpromising student, he might not have received a commission at all but for the outbreak of the First World War in August 1914.

+First World War

 Horrocks was commissioned as a second lieutenant into the Middlesex Regiment, a line infantry regiment of the British Army, on 8 August 1914.
 Horrocks, in charge of a ninety-five-man draft of replacements, joined the 1st Battalion of his regiment as part of the British Expeditionary Force (BEF) during the BEF's retreat following its baptism of fire at the Battle of Mons.
 By the time he and his men had got to Southampton his ninety-five-man draft had increased to ninety-eight, with three others, in their keenness to get into the war, having sneaked in.
-He described the feeling at the time: "This was, I should think, the last time there was any romance attached to war.
-It is impossible now after the bitter experience of two world wars to recapture the spirit of this country in August, 1914.
-As I marched through those cheering crowds I felt like a king among men.
-It was all going to be over by Christmas and our one anxiety was whether we would get over there in time.
-And all ranks felt the same."
+He described the feeling at the time: